 D6 Transfer to Prespa, Pelagonia plain

 Dalmatian and White Pelican

 Griffon and Egyptian Vulture

-Booted and Imperial Eagle
+Booted, Lesser Spotted and Eastern Imperial Eagle

 Lanner and Lesser Kestrel

 Lesser Grey and Masked Shrike

 Rufous-tailed and Blue Rock Thrush